iurobpn/academic-kickstart/content/home/about.md

 +++
 # About/Biography widget.
-widget = "about"
-active = true
-date = 2016-04-20T00:00:00

-# Order that this section will appear in.
+widget = "about"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 5  # Order that this section will appear in. date = 2016-04-20T00:00:00

-weight = 5
+title = "Biography"

 # List your academic interests.
 [interests]